Rhode to Regenerative

 The Blue-Green synergies panel will be focusing on the connections between upland farming and ocean farming, how what we do on land affects our coastal waters, and how by-products of ocean farming can be used in upland farming.

-• Tracy Dalton (URI Marine Affairs Professor), Perry Raso (Matunuck Oyster Bar & Farm), Mick Chivers (North Star Shellfish Company), Cindy West (Moonstone Oyster Farm)
+• Greta Bolinger (Hurricane Island Center for Science and Leadership), Perry Raso (Matunuck Oyster Bar & Farm), Mick Chivers (North Star Shellfish Company), Cindy West (Moonstone Oyster Farm)

 • Speakers: John Quinn (Furman University), Harry Greene (Propagate Ag), Meg Giroux (Interlace Commons ), Abby DeVries (Ocean Hour Farm)